 - The temple is designed in the Hemadpanthi architectural style, known to be the architectural style during the 13th century in Maharashtra.

 - The current temple was built by Peshwa Balaji Baji Rao, also known as Nana Saheb, during his office rein in July 1740 to June 1761.
 Peshwa means Prime Minister, and he was the Prime Minister of Maratha Empire in India.

 - The unique aspect of Trimbakeshwar Shiva Temple is the three-faced lingams embodying Lord Brahma, Lord Vishnu, and Lord Rudra.
-They are covered by a jewelled crown, placed over the Gold Mask of Tridev.
+They are covered by a jeweled crown, placed over the Gold Mask of Tridev.
 The crown dates back to the era of Pandavas and also consists of diamonds, emeralds, many precious stones.

 - The crown is only displayed during Mondays from 4-5pm.

-- But because of excessive use of water, this lingam has started to erode.
+- But because of the excessive use of water, this lingam has started to erode.
 Many believe that this symbolizes the eroding nature of human society.